Typotheque Fonts in Mass Protests in Slovakia

 People have taken to the streets in the largest protests since the 1989 Velvet revolution, demanding a thorough, independent investigation and the resignation of the government.
 Prime minister Robert Fico has aggressively denied any wrongdoing, alleging that the mass protests were organised abroad and pointing to the Hungarian-American billionaire George Soros as the foreign mastermind destabilizing the country.
 As evidence, the prime minister cited the fact that the protests were linked by a swiftly created visual style, with ‘tens of thousands of pins printed in a few days’.

 In reality, however, the mass production of protest posters, flyers, banners and pins was made possible by a freely distributed DYI kit.
-Boris Meluš, co-designer of the kit templates (along with Ľubica Segečová, Boris Belan, Tomáš Klepoch, Diana Majdáková, Viliam Csino, Zuzana Suchová, and Romana Lazarová) from the creative center Nová Cvernovka, employed simple images inspired by the graphics of the 1989 Velvet Revolution and unified by the use of our font Manu Emphasis, an energetic handwriting typeface, which Meluš rented on Fontstand, sharing the graphics with his friends and colleagues.
-Fontstand’s free trial and one-click rental features facilitated the design process.
+Boris Meluš, co-designer of the kit templates (along with Ľubica Segečová, Boris Belan, Tomáš Klepoch, Diana Majdáková, Viliam Csino, Zuzana Suchová, and Romana Lazarová) from the creative center Nová Cvernovka, employed simple images inspired by the graphics of the 1989 Velvet Revolution and unified by the use of our font Manu Emphasis, an energetic handwriting typeface, which Meluš first rented on Fontstand, sharing the graphics with his friends and colleagues.
+Typotheque then donated the fonts to the protest organisers to streamline the production of materials.

 Although I have been living outside of Slovakia for over 20 years, I am proud that I could support the movement and participate in this tiny way, as the designer of Manu Emphasis, which is based on my handwriting.